kiml42/SpaceCombatSimulation/README.md

         Some way for turrets to account for their own turn rates. - to keep up with tracking moving targets.
         Use torquers(including engines) to halt rotation (instead of relying on angular drag hack).
         Refactor rocket controller's start delay feature.
+        Rockets stop running anything but their trigger when they run out of fuel.
         Some way to set the roll of ships to have a direction that should be pointed at the enemy where possible.
         Spherical trigger around missiles that puts them into max evasion mode regardless of velocity Destruction only leaves objects with a rigibdbody and a health controller